- 1 pound ground beef

 - 1 cup (8 ounces) shredded cheddar cheese, divided

-- In a large skillet, cook beef and onion over medium heat until no meat is no longer pink; drain.
-Stir in the tomato sauce, corn, water and sloppy joe seasoning; cook over medium heat until bubbly.
+- Preheat oven to 375°.
+In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
+Stir in tomato sauce, corn, water and sloppy joe seasoning; cook over medium heat until bubbly.
 Reduce heat and simmer for 5 minutes; remove from heat and set aside.

 - Press biscuits together to form a crust, leaving a scalloped edge around rim.
 Sprinkle with 1/2 cup cheese.
 Spoon meat mixture over cheese.

-- Bake at 375° for 20-25 minutes or until crust is deep golden brown.
-Sprinkle with remaining cheese.
-Let stand for 5 minutes before serving.
+- Bake until crust is deep golden brown 20-25 minutes.
+Sprinkle with remaining cheese and, if desired, fresh parsley.
+Let stand 5 minutes before serving.
 Yield: 7 servings.

 "I've been making this recipe for about 20 years now.. it's my husband's (and my family's) absolute favorite... the first time I made it for him he told me he knew for sure that I loved him... lol.
 Great recipe!"